 Recently, I needed to update an activity in Android with data I gathered from a background Service.
 I couldn’t find any decent examples on the web or StackOverflow, so I decided to put one together.
 I really like when someone has a complete working sample, so I will provide that as well you can download the source code from Github at the end of this article.
 The Android project is very simple, with just two classes, the activity and the background service.
 We’ll take a look first at the background service to see how the data is generated.

-The first thing that needs to do is to create a string called BROADCAST_ACTION, this is simply a string that identifies what kind of action is taking place.
-Most of time, it’s common to use the package name with the kind of action added to the end, so we’ll do that here.
+The first thing that needs to be done is to create a string called BROADCAST_ACTION, this is simply a string that identifies what kind of action is taking place.
+Most of the time, it’s common to use the package name with the kind of action added to the end, so we’ll do that here.
 The next step is to create a handler that will be used to broadcast our data every 5 seconds.
 It’s better to use a Handler instead of Timer because a Timer creates a new thread.

 In onCreate, I’ve created a Intent and passed the BROADCAST_ACTION to the constructor of the intent.
 Notice that the Intent was defined as a global variable above.
 The intent will be called repeatedly in the Handler below and there is no reason to create a new intent every 5 seconds, so I’ll create it once here.